jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 # AmigaPCI

 The AmigaPCI is a Motorola MC68040/MC68060 based OCS/ECS* Amiga computer in the ATX form factor.
-It provides a flexible CPU Local Bus port, five AUTOCONFIG PCI slots for expansion purposes such as video and sound, an on-board dual port ATA controller, and offers performance improvements over legacy Amiga designs.
+It provides a flexible local bus port, five AUTOCONFIG PCI slots compatable with Prometheus for expansion purposes such as video and sound, an on-board dual port ATA controller, and offers performance improvements over legacy Amiga designs.

 *Original Chip Set and Enhanced Chip Set, respectively.